 What to do if your student has severe allergies

 Many students have mild allergies, such as springtime reactions to tree and grass pollen that cause itchy, watery eyes and runny noses.
-These types of mild allergies do not need to be reported on the nurse alert form.
+These are not typically considered severe allergies.

 If your student has a severe allergy that is potentially life-threatening, you need to inform the school where your child attends and report it on the nurse alert form.
 Severe allergies are considered serious abnormal reactions of the body, which are potentially life-threatening.
 Schools need documentation of these health conditions and necessary treatment in order to effectively care for your student.